Are you thinking should I visit Mexico?

 It’s a charming part of the country, but one that is relatively un tourist trodden.
 It’s a great place to do a homestay and live as the locals do.

 The West Coast spans from the tip of Baja California through Jalisco, Colma and Guerro states.
-Some of these beach towns are best avoided – you won’t want to go to Acapulco at the moment, for example – but others, like Puerto Vallarta and Sayulita, are popular with tourists.
+Some of these beach towns are best avoided – you won’t want to go to Acapulco at the moment, for example.
+However, there are plenty of things to do in Puerto Vallarta and Sayulita, and these locations are popular with tourists.

 The Central Highlands and West Coast Highlights